 Non-tech savvy audiences typically consist of people who don’t have regular access to technology or are aware of technology but don’t feel that it is essential to their lifestyle.
 It also includes those who only use technology for bare essentials such as keeping in touch with family and friends.
 Of course, it comes as no surprise that recruiting these non-tech savvy audiences for online qualitative research can be pretty challenging – but don’t worry, that’s what we’re here for!

 The benefits of a non-tech audience

 Despite some of the barriers to recruiting non-tech savvy audiences, they can actually bring an important perspective to market research which could be worth the extra effort.
 For example, it can be really useful to include non-tech savvy audiences in usability testing studies.
-As they don’t regularly engage with technology, they can provide a more objective opinion and may highlight potential flaws that tech-savvy audiences may not pick up on.
+Why, you might ask?
+Well, because they don’t regularly engage with technology, they can provide a more objective opinion and may highlight potential flaws that quick-clicking, skim-reading tech-savvy audiences may not pick up on.

 How do I engage non-tech audiences for online qualitative research?

 There are a number of ways that you can approach a non-tech savvy audience so that they feel comfortable and want to engage with online qual.
 Read on for our top tips on how to successfully engage non-tech savvy audiences…